 “Working at the museum is a unique experience I could only enjoy by understanding the past (our history) to help me understand the Present and hopefully, to help guide me into the Future without the hurdles and hardships our Forefathers had to confront and weather.”

-Sandra Orr comes from Experience Works and is placed at the front desk, cheerfully welcoming guests and providing assistance with any needs they may have.
-Working to support other departments within the museum, she also completes miscellaneous projects and also enjoys helping work the Farmers Market boot!
+Judy Giggar comes from Easter Seals work experience program and is placed at the front desk, cheerfully welcoming guests and providing assistance with any needs our patrons may have.
+Working to support other departments within the museum, she also completes miscellaneous projects and is looking forward to helping at the Farmers Market booth!